TrevorFrench/cryptotrackr/README.md

 ### TEMP ACTION LIST

 -   maybe use verb instead of get so that we can dynamically set the request function.

 -   determine license

 -   fill out description

 -   possibly modularize urls and paths

 -   Maybe add return data to examples in each functions documentation

 -   Implement classes

 -   Figure out how to wrap function return descriptions

 -   Make sure I have added parameters on all functions

 -   maybe make utils for functions that handle things such as time

 -   warnings and errors

 -   = signs on api calls

+-   should this be it's own function? data = jsonlite::fromJSON(rawToChar(res\$content))

+-   query parameters should be structured like this:

+        query = list('x' = y)

+-   set parameter defaults